 "We better go," Myrina said, looking up into the sky.
 "I believe it's going to rain."

 Guinevere nodded and the two young women made their way back to their village.
 It was a quiet walk since neither spoke to each other, but it was an easy silence.
-They stopped once for Myrina to get her clothes that she had hid and put them on.
+They stopped once for Myrina to get her clothes that she had hid.

 "Do you think your brother really wants to marry me?
 Or does he care for someone else?"
 Guinevere finally asked.

 Guinevere recognized her father, Nola and Darren in the group before them.
-The three pulled ahead and stopped in front of the two young women.
+The three pulled ahead and stopped in front of them.

 "What has happened?"
 Myrina asked, spotting the tears in Nola's eyes.